Home » Countries » Americas

 San Pedro de Atacama

-Visit The Atacama Desert – Walking Through Dramatic Landscapes
+Atacama Desert Itinerary – Walking Through Dramatic Landscapes

 We completed a number of walks in the Atacama.
 Death Valley (Valle de la Muerte) was stark and dramatic.
 Its location lies inside a salt mountain range and was originally the bottom of a lake, the sediment of which was forced from a horizontal to a vertical position through the movement of the earth’s crust over the years.
 This has resulted in huge dunes surrounded by sand and salt structures.